-Although modest, a 22% response rate in the main study is similar to response rates in other questionnaire studies: 27% (Blaya Perez, 1985), 36% (Martinez & Hoppe, 1998), 25% (Curtis, Field, Knaan-Kostman, & Mannix, 2004), and 39% (Ward, Gibson, & Mique-Baz, 2010).
+Although modest, a 22% response rate in the main study is similar to response rates in other questionnaire studies: 27%, Blaya Perez, (1985); 36%, Martinez and Hoppe, (1998); 25%, Curtis et al., (2004); 39%, Ward et al., (2010).
 Craige (2002) reported a 9% response rate from all candidates in APsaA.

-Satisfaction has been used in six other empirical studies of training analysis, in a study of psychoanalysis (Beutel & Rasting, 2002), and is significantly and positively associated both with therapeutic benefit (Bush & Meehan, 2011), and with patient-analyst "fit" in the present study.
+Satisfaction has been used in six other empirical studies of training analysis, in a study of psychoanalysis (Beutel & Rasting, 2002) and is significantly and positively associated both with therapeutic benefit (Bush & Meehan, 2011), and with patient-analyst "fit" in the present study.

 Why did our data fail to substantiate the hypothesis derived from an extensive literature that there would be decreased satisfaction with training analysis?
-It is unlikely to be due to sample bias because Tessman's (2003) earlier multiple interview study, with the same finding, had an 81% participation rate, and six prior empirical studies, plus our pilot study with a non-APsaA institute, all showed that a majority of analysts were satisfied with their training analysis.
+It is unlikely to be due to sample bias since Tessman's (2003) earlier multiple interview study, with the same finding, had an 81% participation rate and six prior empirical studies plus our pilot study with a non-APsaA institute all showed that a majority of analysts were satisfied with their training analysis.
 Sample bias for all is unlikely.

 The decision of some APsaA institutes not to participate in the study means that our sample is derived from a subset of training institutes; the basis for that possible skewing is not clear.
-Although our 22% sample may be biased toward analysts who support analytic research, we know of no compelling reason why such an influence would affect the comparison of satisfaction with analysis by a TA to satisfaction with analysis by a non-TA.
+While our 22% sample may be biased toward analysts who support analytic research, we know of no compelling reason why such an influence would affect the comparison of satisfaction with analysis by a TA to satisfaction with analysis by a non-TA.

-We now hypothesize that our failure to find reduced satisfaction with training analysis, as we had expected, is due to the fact that published criticisms of training analysis, like those of Lewin and Ross (1960), were primarily based upon clinical and anecdotal material.
+We now hypothesize that our failure to find reduced satisfaction with training analysis, as we had expected, is due to the fact that published criticisms of training analysis, like those of Lewin and Ross, were primarily based upon clinical and anecdotal material.
 Comparable critical assessment of non-TA analysis was not considered.
-Moreover, these repeated and innumerable criticisms do not proffer evidence that the difficulties with training analysis are specific or unique; rather, there may be a similar set of difficulties applicable to all analyses.
+Moreover, these repeated and innumerable criticisms do not proffer evidence that the difficulties with training analysis are specific or unique, rather than that there may be a similar set of difficulties applicable to all analyses.
 In addition, information within an institute and its education committee may be tilted toward assessing problems with a training analysis rather than problems with a personal analysis, thus biasing conclusions about the prevalence of problems with training analysis.

 Every empirical study, in addition to our pilot study and main study, has reported that a large majority of candidates are satisfied with their training analysis.
-Satisfaction rates for training analyses were: 86% (Shapiro, 1976), 90% (Goldensohn, 1977), 72% (Craige, 2002), and 77% (Tessman, 2003).
-Additionally, Martinez and Hoppe (1998) reported that 78% of TAs reported their own analyses were of "very much" or "tremendous benefit."
-Bush and Meehan (2011) reported a mean satisfaction score of 3.8 for graduate analysts' rating of training analysis, which falls between "moderately satisfied" and "very satisfied."
-Empirical reports thus substantiate that a majority of analysts report being satisfied with training analysis, and thus counter those clinical articles asserting that training analyses are intrinsically problematic.
-It is noteworthy that these six empirical studies that document satisfaction with training analysis are not referenced in the numerous clinical articles that are critical of training analysis.
+Satisfaction rates for training analyses were: 86% (Shapiro, 1976), 90% (Goldensohn, 1977), 72% (Craige, 2002), 77% (Tessman, 2003).
+Additionally, Martinez and Hoppe (1998) reported that 78% of T.A.'s reported their own analyses were of "very much" or "tremendous benefit".
+Bush & Meehan (2011) reported a mean satisfaction score of 3.8 for graduate analysts' rating of training analysis which falls between "Moderately satisfied" and "Very satisfied".
+Empirical reports thus substantiate that a majority of analysts report being satisfied with training analysis and so counter those clinical papers asserting that training analyses are intrinsically problematic.
+It is noteworthy that these six empirical studies that document the satisfaction with training analysis are not referenced in the numerous clinical papers that are critical of training analysis.